ponprom/book-at-me-by-nuxt/README.md

 # BookAtMe_nuxt

 ## Description
-Book At Me By Nuxt is a simple project about books collection web site by Nuxt.js Framework
+Book At Me By Nuxt is a simple project about book collection web site by Nuxt.js Framework with Ant Design Vue and Tailwind CSS.
+This project show book collection design layout and CRUD management that use json mockup data.

 ## Build Setup